netrusov/grape-cache/README.md

 ### Configuration

 By default `Grape::Cache` uses `ActiveSupport::Cache::MemoryStore` as backend.
-You use any compatible store though.
+You can use any compatible store though.

 ```ruby
 Grape::Cache.configure do |config|